 Terms of reference

-SAN is intended to:
+The SAN is intended to:

 - Provide advice in helping EPSRC to develop new cross-cutting strategies

-- Provide an appropriate environment for testing new ideas;
+- Provide an appropriate environment for testing new ideas

 - Provide a means of two-way dialogue with the research and user communities on topical issues, including EPSRC strategy.

-Members are required to declare any personal, private or commercial interests that might conceivably conflict with the interests of the EPSRC, and must withdraw from any discussion of topics in which they have such an interest.
+Members are required to declare any personal, private or commercial interests that might conceivably conflict with the interests of the EPSRC and must withdraw from any discussion of topics in which they have such an interest.

 The names of all SAN members together with a register of potential conflicts of interest will be published on the EPSRC website.